Promotional Materials for Outreach

 - Talking Book Services for Library Patrons - A one-page handout for librarians.

 - Promotional Flyer (PDF)- A one-page tear-off, with TBBL contact information, to display on your community board.

-- Guide to Library Services (72 KB) - This is a brief (two-page) introduction to using the TBBL service.
+- Guide to Library Services (72 KB) - This is a two-page introduction to using the TBBL service.
 Public libraries that sign patrons up for the service may want to provide this handout at the time they certify an application.

 - Reading Resources For Those In Need (2016) - A color, tri-fold promotional brochure that can be printed out and distributed to people who may be interested in signing up for the TBBL service.